My dad was a joiner with his own business 'professionally networking’ around Edinburgh’s many pubs for work.

-1980’s man with frequent drinking and fatty foods eventually led to my dad’s death.
-He was one of several in
+The lifestyle of the 1980’s man with frequent drinking and fatty foods eventually led to his early death.

-of the house.
+Aged seventeen I was left man of the house.
 My mum kindly supported me through the rest of my education.

 It wasn’t a free ride.
-With

-family heirloom cupboard of tools there was always expectation for me to undertake upkeep of the house.
-I
+My dad family heirloom was a cupboard of tools and there was always expectation for me to undertake upkeep of the house.

 primary school not really engaging in class preferring to drift off in my imagination looking at all the